Public Safety Canada Code of Conduct

 Harassment is a serious matter, so we are expected to refrain from filing frivolous or vexatious harassment complaints.
 As workplace issues and conflicts that arise can severely damage the work environment, we are encouraged to address these issues before they escalate.
 The goal is to ensure ongoing positive working relationships by resolving conflicts promptly and cooperatively.

 The use of an interest-based approach and informal conflict mechanism such as coaching, facilitation and mediation can help to resolve the issue and prevent a situation from escalating to the point where initiating a process such as a grievance or harassment complaint may be necessary.
 Most workplace conflicts can be resolved co-operatively to the satisfaction of all parties.
-If we need guidance, confidential services are available through the Informal Conflict Management System (ICMS) Services.
+If we need guidance, confidential services are available through the Office of Informal Conflict Management.
 Union representatives can likewise provide advice and guidance to their members on harassment or other problematic situations in which an interest-based approach could be considered.

 The Employee Assistance Program (EAP) is not a part of the conflict resolution process, but EAP counsellors and referral agents are available to talk things over in a confidential, neutral setting.